alexfernandez/alexfernandez.github.io/2023/job-search.md

 but on the other I'm not sure I want to work for a company where you are evaluated by how many unit tests you write or if you format your code according to their guidelines.
 (In case you are wondering,
-I always include plenty of integration tests which should be enough for a toy project like this.)
+I always include plenty of integration tests, which should be enough for a toy project like this.)

 ### Online Sessions